-JANE CALLINAN – CHAIRMAN
+JANE CALLINAN – CHAIR

 Jane has a vested interest in the community and she talks about her pride and interest in the Upper.
-“After many years living and working in Sydney, she returned to Scone where I grew up.
+“After many years living and working in Sydney, I returned to Scone where I grew up.
 This is where I want to be.
-The Upper Hunter community is important too me and vital to our future.
+The Upper Hunter community is important to me and vital to our future.
 I do what I can to make it a better place and a supportive, positive community. “

 Pip is dynamic and vital – a big picture girl.
 She doesn’t sweat the small stuff – vital to the vision of training people to recognise the signs of mental illness and how to approach and help those suffering.